Osteogenesis Imperfecta in Children

 and legs may not be straight.
 He or she may not grow normally.

 Type V. Similar to type IV.
 Symptoms may be medium to severe.
 It is common to have enlarged

 thickened areas (hypertrophic calluses) in the areas where large bones are fractured

-- Type VII.
+Type VII.
 May be like type IV or like type II.
-It is common to have shorter than normal height.
+It's common to have shorter than normal height.

 Also common to have shorter than normal upper arm and thighbones.